 Would you like your reviews to be longer?

 Based on our own review interaction data (taken from an analysis of 1.5m+ product pages across 1,200+ brand and retail sites), longer reviews are more likely to receive “helpful” ratings by consumers.
-Consumers who engage with “helpful” reviews convert at higher rates than those who engage with any old review.
+Consumers who engage with “helpful” reviews convert at higher rates than those who don’t.

 Consider Your Post-Purchase Email Strategy

 Your shoppers’ email inbox is the perfect place to gather new reviews.
-If you aren’t currently, follow up with customers soon after they receive their purchases, and ask them to write a review, with a link to your review channels.
+If you aren’t currently, follow up with customers soon after they receive their purchases, and ask them to write a review.

 People can get busy during the holidays.
-Make your shoppers’ lives easier by inviting them to submit their review right from the email itself (for PowerReviews customers, our In-Mail Submission enables customers to provide review content directly within review invitation emails).
+Make your shoppers’ lives easier by inviting them to submit their review right from the email itself.
+An In-Mail Submission enables customers to provide review content directly within review invitation emails.

 What about customers who purchase multiple gifts from you?